 Let those emotions flow…and let them go!
 Write down your thoughts, free from judgement, and just allow them to be released in the process.
 Keep a notebook next to your bed and empty your thoughts prior to bed.

-Aim for 8 hours (or more) every night during your detox.
+Aim for 8 hours (or more) every night during your holistic detox for hormones.
 Sleep is where you recover, repair and restore the body for the next day.
 It is also an important time for your melatonin and growth hormone to do their work, so make sleep a priority.

 You can certainly make a vision board, but you don’t need a special board on a wall to take a mini-vacay to future you.
 Just close your eyes, think about your goals and then envision what it feels like to reach those goals.
 What will you feel?
 What will your life look like?